prividentity/PrivateIdentity-Oldd/External-Integration.md

 ![Okta Setup 10](https://github.com/openinfer/PrivateIdentity/blob/master/images/okta_setup_10.png)

-12. Click on Add Rule to configure a Multifactor rule so that the user will be prompted for a multi-factor authentication.
+12. Click on Add Rule to configure a Multifactor rule so that the user will be prompted for multi-factor authentication.

 ![Okta Setup 11](https://github.com/openinfer/PrivateIdentity/blob/master/images/okta_setup_11.png)